-If you ask someone what device they need to observe the night sky, 9 out of 10 will answer “a telescope”.
+If you ask someone what device they need to observe the night sky and stargaze, 9 out of 10 will answer “a telescope”.
 Although a telescope may seem the logical option, most optics experts may recommend at least one more item that would work better in some ways.
 Binoculars are much more versatile instruments that can reveal neighboring celestial bodies from Milky Way starfields to craters on the Moon.

 In many aspects, binoculars are simply a better option than a telescope, especially for those starting out in astronomy.
 And observing with two eyes open rather than one seems more comfortable and natural for the majority of people.
 Binoculars also provide right-side-up images and have a wide field of view, making space objects easier to find.
 They require no special skills or expertise to set up — just make a step back, sling them around your neck and enjoy the night skies.
 That portability also makes them perfect for stargazing at specified locations which are unpolluted with light.
 You can find more than 100 certified International Dark Sky places – national parks, nature reserves – across the planet, many of them located in the US.

 (In case you are feeling confused about a great variety of options available at the market, here’s the buying guide for binoculars for stargazing).

 The first thing that makes regular binoculars referred to stargazing equipment is magnification.

 Magnifying power is defined as the ratio between the dimensions of the image and the object.
 For example, an optic device with magnifying power of 5 means that the object you are looking at will seem 5 times closer as if you would be looking at it with a naked eye.